kellyjonbrazil/jc/README.md

 Release notes can be found [here](https://blog.kellybrazil.com/category/jc-news/).

 ## Why Would Anyone Do This!?
-For more information on the motivations for this project, please see my blog post on [Bringing the Unix Philosophy to the 21st Century](https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/).
+For more information on the motivations for this project, please see my blog post on [Bringing the Unix Philosophy to the 21st Century](https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/) and my [interview with Console](https://console.substack.com/p/console-89).

 See also:
 - [libxo on FreeBSD](http://juniper.github.io/libxo/libxo-manual.html)